-Remuneration for MRTs is made up of fixed compensation (salary and benefits) and variable performance-related pay (short-term and long-term incentives).
-All employees are eligible for variable pay and fixed compensation is set at a market competitive level enabling a fully flexible variable remuneration policy, including the ability to pay no variable pay where appropriate.
-The long-term nature of the businesses in which we operate is reflected in our remuneration structures that both protect customers and support the creation and preservation of enduring value in the Quilter Group for the benefit of all shareholders, such as appropriate risk adjustment measures, growing the business sustainably and creating shareholder value.
+Remuneration for MRTs is made up of fixed compensation (salary and benefits) and variable performancerelated pay (short-term and long-term incentives).
+All employees, with the exception of Non-Executives, are eligible for variable pay and fixed compensation is set at a market competitive level enabling a fully flexible variable remuneration policy, including the ability to pay no variable pay where appropriate.
+The long-term nature of the businesses we operate is reflected in our remuneration structures that both protect customers and support the creation and preservation of enduring value in the Quilter Group for the benefit of all stakeholders, such as appropriate risk adjustment measures, growing the business sustainably and creating shareholder value.
 QIPL is a Level 3 business and consequently applies the remuneration requirements of CRD IV in a way that is proportionate to its size, nature and complexity.